Matatika/matatika-docs/content/workspaces.md

 /api/workspaces/{workspace-id}
 {:.path .path-PUT}

+Creates or updates the workspace `workspace-id`.

 ### Prerequisites
+- The user must be the owner of workspace `workspace-id`
-- A workspace is required to have been [initialised](#initialise-a-workspace) in order to create it.
+- The workspace must have been [initialised](#initialise-a-workspace) in order to create it
-- A workspace is required to have been created in order to update it.
+- The workspace must have been created in order to update it
-- Only profiles with the relevant permissions may create or update workspaces.

 ### Request
 #### Body